vitorstabile/logic-programming-in-c-basics/README.md

 In my [GitHub profile][github-url], you will see repositories named as "logic-programming-in-(language name)-basics".
 This repositories concist in tutorials to introduce the reader the basics in logical programming using the most usable languages in the market.

-This tutorial was based in the course from Phd Professor [Nelio Alves - UML Design][logicalcourse-url].
+This tutorial was based in the course from Phd Professor [Nelio Alves - Algorithms and Programming Logical][logicalcourse-url].

 [![Project][project-shield]][project-url] <!-- Put the link of the github page of the tutorial her -->